Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ```
 grails generate-controller captchaserver.User
 ```
 Beware that "grails" is already typed in.
-Also, keep in mind you need to use a namespace before the name of the class, in our example it's `captchaserver.User`.
+Also, keep in mind you need to use a namespace before the name of the class, in our example, it's `captchaserver.User`.

 ![](.\img\full-name.png)